 Other measurable challenges include:

 - Competition.
 With thousands of cryptocurrencies in existence, and more becoming available all the time, the competition to be the most popular and thereby the most valuable is tremendous and constantly in flux.
-Although Bitcoin, primarily by virtue of being the first cryptocurrency, currently dominates the field, that positioning could change at any time.
+Although Bitcoin, primarily by virtue of being the first crypto token to emerge in the market, currently dominates the field, that positioning could change at any time.

 - Theft and Loss.
-Estimates show that approximately 20 percent of cryptocurrency owners have lost access to their computer-based currency through the loss of a password, username or other user-error challenge.
-Likewise, ownership of cryptocurrency puts your computer at higher risk of being hacked, and your currency stolen.
+Estimates show that approximately 20 percent of crypto owners have lost access to their computer-based currency through the loss of a password, username or other user-error challenge.
+Likewise, ownership of crypto puts your computer at higher risk of being hacked, and your currency stolen.

 A New York Times article published earlier this year, stated: “Bitcoin owners who are locked out of their wallets speak of endless days and nights of frustration as they have tried to get access to their fortunes.”
 The article goes on to add, “The quandary is a stark reminder of Bitcoin’s unusual technological underpinnings, which set it apart from normal money and give it some of its most vaunted — and riskiest — qualities.”